 We can observe a gradual change of authorities approach regarding the concept of fixed-establishment in Poland for VAT purposes.

 13 March, 2018

 Polish tax authorities and courts are taking an expanding the term regarding those activities of foreign companies which give rise to a fixed establishment.

 As a general rule, a ‘fixed- establishment’ shall be any establishment characterised by a sufficient degree of permanence and a suitable structure in terms of human and technical resources to enable a company to provide the services or goods supplied as part of its activity.

 However, Polish Tax Authorities in connection with Welmory Sp z.o.o.’ case (C-605/12) of the ECJ, have extended this concept declaring that the resources do not need to belong to the company, so that a fixed establishment may be also created by using third party’s resources.

-To know if a company has a fixed-establishment the following questions must be taken into account:
+To know if a company has a fixed-establishment one must ask himself following questions:

 In case that the answer to any of them is yes, then you could have a fixed-establishment.